Diana Containerships: Short Squeeze - Look Out Below

 Massive Dilution

-As detailed in "Repurchase the Warrants", Kalani Investments held approximately 136,000 warrants to purchase Series B-2 Preferred Stock with a face value of $136 million.
-The Preferred Stock is then convertible into common stock at a strike price equal to 92.25% of the lowest daily VWAP during the trailing 5 day period.
+As detailed in "Repurchase the Warrants," Kalani Investments held approximately 136,000 warrants to purchase Series B-2 Preferred Stock with a face value of $136 million.
+The Preferred Stock is then convertible into common stock at a strike price equal to 92.25% of the lowest daily VWAP during the trailing 5-day period.
 Because the warrants are exercised for Series B-2 Preferred, the number of warrants outstanding are not impacted by reverse stock splits.

 As discussed in the referenced article, Kalani's ability to exercise warrants and convert the Series B-2 Preferred into common stock and sell the stock is limited by language that restricts Kalani ownership of DCIX stock to 4.99% at any moment.
 On a normal trading day, Kalani has proven itself able to sell common stock equal to approximately 15% of volume traded for the programs it has had with DCIX, DryShips Inc. (DRYS) and TOP Ships (TOPS).